 Hartnell Community College District recognizes that substance abuse is a serious problem.
 Drugs and alcohol are toxic to the human body and if abused can have catastrophic consequences.
 Health consequences include impaired learning, impaired judgment, accidents, cardiac fibrillation, heart attack, seizures, respiratory arrest and even death.
-Help is available by contacting on Campus Crisis Counseling in Building D or Beacon House Alcohol and Drug Program 831-372-2334.
+Help is available by contacting on Campus Crisis Counseling in Building D123 or Beacon House Alcohol and Drug Program 831-372-2334.

 Parking Privileges and Vehicle Decals: Hartnell students, faculty and staff are required to have a parking permit to park on campus.
 Parking Permits can be purchased online.
-Failure to display a permit could result in your vehicle being cited vehicle problems.